-The Company has granted stock options under its 2001 Equity Incentive Plan (the "2001 Plan"), 2004 Equity Incentive Plan (the "2004 Plan") and 2013 Long-Term Incentive Plan (the "2013 Plan" and together with the 2004 Plan and 2001 Plan, the "Plans").
-The Plans permit the granting of awards to employees and nonemployee officers, consultants, agents, and independent contractors of the Company in the form of stock appreciation rights, stock awards, and stock options.
+The Company has granted stock options under its 2001 Equity Incentive Plan (the "2001 Plan"), 2004 Equity Incentive Plan (the "2013 Plan" and 2013 Long-Term Incentive Plan (the "2013 Plan" and together with the 2004 Plan and 2001 Plan, the "Plans").
+The Plans permit the granting of awards to employees and non-employee officers, consultants, agents, and independent contractors of the Company in the form of stock appreciation rights, stock awards, and stock options.
 The Plans give broad powers to the Company's board of directors to administer and interpret the Plans, including the authority to select the individuals to be granted options and rights and to prescribe the particular form and conditions of each option to be granted.
 In September 2011, the 2001 Plan expired with options outstanding under the plan still available for exercise.
 On July 31, 2013, the Company's board of directors approved the adoption of the 2013 Plan, which replaced the 2004 Plan in conjunction with the Company's IPO.
-The Company will no longer make awards under the 2004 Plan.
-However, the 2004 Plan will continue to govern outstanding awards granted prior to its termination.
+Upon approval of the 2013 Plan, the Company no longer issued awards under the 2004 Plan.
+The 2004 Plan expired in February 2014, but will continue to govern outstanding awards granted prior to its termination.